Browse our Foundation, Undergraduate, Postgraduate and Short Courses

 We are for the curious, the brave and the committed: those who want to transform themselves and the world around them.

 We are developing plans for a cutting-edge new campus across the road from the current College site, which will form part of the wider regeneration of the Elephant and Castle area.
-The new building is expected to open as early as 2021.
+The new LCC building is expected to open as early as 2022.

 We are energised and empowered by collaboration.
-LCC students are often commissioned to work on live briefs for major companies such as Nike – graphic design for clothing, The National Trust and Nokia.
-Our graduates go on to inform the future of creative communications - our alumni include award winning filmmakers, journalists, broadcasters, designers and photographers.
+LCC students are often commissioned to work on live briefs for major companies such as Nike – graphic design for clothing, The National Trust, and Nokia.
+Our graduates go on to inform the future of creative communications - our students and alumni include award-winning filmmakers, journalists, broadcasters, designers, and photographers.

-The College is also proud to house UAL’s selection of important archives.
-From the collection of filmmaker Stanley Kubrick to the work of graphic designer Tom Eckersley, these are invaluable tools for teaching, learning and research.
+The College is also proud to house UAL’s selection of important archives and special collections.
+From the collection of filmmaker Stanley Kubrick to the work of graphic designer Tom Eckersley, these are invaluable tools for teaching, learning, and research.